PaperMC/PaperDocs/source/server/getting-started.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Migrating from Vanilla is easy, but there are some differences, namely in
 world saves.
-Paper (and CraftBukkit and Spigot) seperate out each dimension of
+Paper (and CraftBukkit and Spigot) separate out each dimension of
 a world (nether, the end, etc) into separate world folders.

 Paper will handle this conversion for you automatically.